 - The Bluetooth changes may allow keyless operation using your mobile phone

-HW3 (also probably going to be known as Autopilot 3 or AP3) – Still being tested – expected at some point in 2019
+HW3 (also probably going to be known as Autopilot 3 or AP3) – in all cars build from April 2019 onwards

 - Supposedly giving HW3 the ‘world’s most advanced computer for autonomous driving’